asymmetricia/mapbot/README.md

 ## How do I use it?

+I'm experimenting with providing mapbot as a service.
+You can reach the running instance of mapbot at https://mapbot.cernu.us and add it to your own Slack team.
+Give it a try, and please let me know if you have any feedback.

 If you're interested in running your own instance of mapbot, please see "How do I run it?" below.
 If you've already done that, or someone else has done it for you, read on...